kproc/kproc/README.md

 ### Hi there 👋
 - All my repos are stored in a private gitea instance
-- Had to make this account for PRs
+- Made this account for PRs
 <!--
 **kproc/kproc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.